Quasiparticle cooling algorithms for quantum many-body state preparation: Noise effects

 \subsection{Application: cooling the transverse-field Ising model}

-Next, we apply the noisy kinetic equation to cooling of a transverse-field Ising model in the presence of decay to the qubit ground state, and dephasing noise.
+Next, we apply the noisy kinetic equation to cooling of the transverse-field Ising model of Section \ref{Sec:CoolingSpinChain} in the presence of decay to the qubit ground state, and dephasing noise.
 This corresponds to $\mu=d, \phi$, with jump operators